General Refund Guidlelines

 Withdrawal and Tuition Refunds

-SDI is subject to, and must abide by, the refund policies of any branch, agency, or department of the federal government with which it is associated or affiliated.
-In the event of a conflict between SDI’s Refund Policy and the refund policy of an affiliated federal branch, agency, or department, the federal policy may supersede that of the Institute.
-If a student is withdrawn and returns within 180 days of the withdrawal date, the terms of the Enrollment Agreement will be reinstated.
-Refunds are calculated based on the last date of attendance based on academic-related activities.
-If a refund is due, it will be issued within 30 days of the date of determination of the withdrawal.
-Academic-related activities include:
+SDI is subject to, and must abide by, the refund policies of any agency, or department of the federal government with which it is associated or affiliated.
+In the event of a conflict between SDI’s Refund Policy and the refund policy of another regulatory agency, the relevant policy may supersede that of the Institute.

 - Submission of assignment

 - Course-related discussions

 - Taking and/or submission of exam, quiz, or other assessment

 - Any other activity that is categorized as “academically related”